TRANSTORAH

 contact

-ABOUT US > WHO WE ARE > CLIENTS & PARTNERS
+ABOUT US > WHO WE ARE

 Maggid Jhos Singer has served the Coastside Jewish Community as its head teacher and service leader since January 2000.
 He received smicha from Rabbi Gershon Winkler in 2002 as a Maggid – literally "one who tells."
 The title of Maggid was used in the early Chassidic movement to describe a person of learning who was skilled in storytelling, preaching, counseling, teaching and singing.